-- But, in many other ways plastic damages the environment – specifically with mismanaged plastic (inadequately disposed of, and littered plastic), plastic that is incinerated without the proper air pollution or carbon capture controls, and the impact plastic can have as a macro or micro plastic in rivers and waterways, in soil, on beaches and in the ocean.
-Read more about Plastic In The Ocean, and Plastic On Land in these guides
+But, in other ways plastic can damage the environment – specifically with mismanaged plastic (inadequately disposed of, and littered plastic), plastic that is incinerated without the proper air pollution or carbon capture controls, and the impact plastic can have as a macro or micro plastic in rivers and waterways, in soil, on beaches and in the ocean.

-Does Plastic Contribute To Depletion Of Natural Resources, Or Use Non Renewable Resources?
+Does Plastic Contribute To Depletion Of Natural Resources, Or The Use Of Non Renewable Resources?

 Conventional plastic uses fossil fuels like crude oil and natural gas as feedstock, both of which are considered as non renewable resources.

-Bioplastics are a newer type of plastic that use renewable biomass as feedstock instead of fossil fuels (but bioplastics still have their own pros and cons to consider).
+Having said that, bioplastics are a newer type of plastic that use renewable biomass as feedstock instead of fossil fuels, and may be able to biodegrade under specific conditions.

 Potential Short & Long Term Impact Of Plastic On Humans, Wild Life and The Economy